 Mobile Survey and Feedback Tools

-Virtual Reality (VR) and Augmented Reality (AR) in Stakeholder Engagement
+Video Reality (VR) and Augmented Reality (AR) in Stakeholder Engagement

-Virtual Site Tours
+Video Site Tours

 Interactive Project Presentations

-cybersecurity and Data Privacy
+Cybersecurity and Data Privacy

-Data Encryption and Secure Communication
+Data Encryption and Get Transmission

 Access Controls and Authentication

-Putting access controls in place and ways to check identity helps ensure that only people who are allowed can see important information of stakeholders.
+Putting access controls in place and modalities to check identity helps ensure that only people who are allowed can see important information of stakeholders.
 Multi-factor authentication (MFA) and role-based access controls (RBAC) are good methods for improving security.

 Compliance with Data Privacy Regulations